Defer Background Images for Faster Core Web Vitals

 Method 1: Defer everything

 The defer everything method is just a barbarian way of doing things.
 But it is easy to implement, and it will work well to improve the Core Web Vitals!
 With this method all background images are deferred until the DOMContentLoaded event has been fired.
-This will give the browser a little bit of extra time schedule the most important resources first.
+This will give the browser a little bit of extra time to schedule the most important resources first.

 Here are the steps involved: first we are going to overrule the background-image style property for all elements that have a background image.
 Once the DOM content has been loaded we are going to remove this override again.
 By that time the non-background images will be queued for download.
 This would be a great time to then enqueue the less important background images for download.